privacysandbox/protected-auction-key-value-service/docs/inline_wasm_udfs.md

 #### C++

-We have a bazel macro for generating a UDF file given a C++ BUILD target and a custom UDF JavaScript.
+We have a bazel macro for generating a UDF file given a C++ source file and a custom UDF JavaScript.
 The output will be under the `dist/` directory.

+The macro will

+1. Compile an inline WASM binary with JS glue
+2. Appends the custom JS
+3. Generates a UDF delta file

 -   Define your BUILD target: